aspina7/EpiconceptCrypto/README.md

 - *README.md*: a markdown file that is used to create this introductory text for the git-hub repository.
 - *EpiconceptCrypto.Rproj*: an R project required for being able to push scripts up on to git-hub.
 - *.gitignore*: required for the initiation of git repositories.
+- *crypto.csv*, *region.csv*, *agegroup.csv*, *agegroupregion.csv*: CSV versions of the original datafiles for the case study.
+- *EpiconceptCryptoCaseStudy.docx*: Word document output of the *EpiconceptCryptoCaseStudy.Rmd* for the case study